-Overview Textile Labels
+Overview Textile and Cosmetic Labels

 A pair of two women being clothes for their daughter.
 The left woman has brown hair in a bun and a blue blouse.
 She carriers her toddler that holds a red pullover.
 The right woman has sworn hair in a pony-tail and wears a white blows.
 She holds a second red pullover in her left hand and shows the first red pullover to the toddler.